 Anastasia Blackwell was born and spent her formative years on the Oregon coast.
 Her father taught English, directed theater, and coached sports at the only high school in the mill town.
-Her mother raised five children.
-Precocious from a young age, Anastasia enjoyed recreating scenes from the novels her father brought home, as there was little else to do in the fog-drenched city.
+Her mother kept busy with five children under the age of ten.
+Precocious from a young age, Anastasia enjoyed recreating scenes from novels her father brought home, as there was little to do in the fog-drenched city.
 She suffered from asthma and was bedridden for periods of time, confined to spend recuperative hours reading classic literature and imagining a more sophisticated, romantic, and adventurous existence.
-However, the respiratory ailment did not keep Anastasia from arm-wrestling her brothers and swinging through the vines of the dense Oregonian forest.
+However, the respiratory ailment did not keep Anastasia from arm-wrestling her brothers and swinging through vines of the dense Oregon forest.
 The day she first stepped onto the school stage was a miraculous moment, never to be forgotten.

-She skipped a grade when her parents relocated to Portland and focused her efforts on playing tournament softball, while collecting statewide speech and dramatic competition awards.
-Working her way through college to earn a B.S. in Sociology and later a M.A. in Theater Arts, she performed an array of jobs to support herself.
+Her parents relocated to Portland, where she skipped up a grade, and focused energy on playing tournament softball, and collecting speech and dramatic competition awards.
+She worked her way through college to earn a B.S. from U of O, and later studied for a M.A. in Theater Arts, After graduation, she performed an array of jobs.
 The former tomboy was a finalist for Miss Portland and supported herself as a swimsuit and commercial model, while participating in the wildly creative Northwest music and theater scene.
-Her experiences performing classical and experimental theater further solidified her belief in the transformative power of the arts.
+Her experience performing classical and experimental theater further solidified a belief in the transformative power of the arts.

 However, a promise at a shrine and a terrifying experience in a haunted house on an island outside Montreal set Anastasia in a direction she could not have imagined.
-A novel began to take shape, and although she never sought to become an author, she soon began to instill her intense passion and determination to complete the story of a world-weary woman‘s journey of self discovery and empowerment in the French Canadian underground.
-She devoted herself to research and study with reknowned masters of storytelling in literature and film, and the contemporary gothic suspense, “The House on Black Lake” was published by Creative Revolution Media in March, 2010.
-The screenplay was adapted by Blackwell in 2012.
+A novel began to take shape, and although she never sought to become an author, she soon began to instill her passion into writing the story of a world-weary woman‘s journey of self-discovery and empowerment in the French Canadian underground.
+She devoted herself to research and studied with renowned masters of storytelling in literature and film.
+Contemporary gothic suspense, “The House on Black Lake” was published by Creative Revolution Media in March, 2010.
+The screenplay was later adapted and is currently in development.

-Two years before the novel was published she conceived the idea of creating a cinematic trailer.
+Two years before the novel was published, she conceived the idea of creating a cinematic trailer.
 At the time book trailers were in their infancy, and a cinematic version, to her knowledge, had never been produced.
-Drawing upon her experience in production she brought together an accomplished indie team and used her skills as an actress, voice-over artist, director, and producer to create the video.
-A clothing line followed, based on the French Gypsy fashion featured in the gothic suspense.
+Drawing upon her experience in production, she brought together an accomplished indie team and used her skills as an actress, voice-over artist, director, and producer to create the video.

 In late 2010 she was honored to be invited to join such prominent authors as Stephan King, John Grisham, and Nora Roberts in a fund raiser for The First Amendment Project.

-In addition, Anastasia founded WAM JAMS! – Writer’s, artists, and musicians collaborating to create new forms of art, and the group has spawned numerous works of merit.
-The latest project features original music and innovative performances by aerial artists, and is the first documented original music video based on scenes from a novel.
+Shortly thereafter, Anastasia founded WAM JAMS! – Writer’s, artists, and musicians collaborating to create new forms of art.
+The group;s inspiration led to creation of an original music video, with performances by aerial artists, incorporating her years of carnival arts training, including the flying trapeze.
+It is the first documented original music video based on scenes from a novel.

 Currently, Anastasia works as a professional actress, writer, and voice-over artist in Los Angeles.
 Her passions include the flying trapeze, horse back riding, adventure travel, skeet shooting, literature, philosophy, theater, film, history, and more – a boundless curiosity and desire to explore every aspect of modern and ancient life.